friedrich/soil-moisture-sensor/README.md

 where $U_+$ is the high voltage of the voltage source, $T$ the period, $d$ the duty cycle, and $\omega = 1/(R_1 C_2)$.

+## Possible future circuit improvements

+- Add a switch for turning the device on and off.
+- Add a button to put the device into a mode where it acts as an access point or it can be connected to via Bluetooth.
+- Make it possible for the microcontroller to measure battery voltage and to know if it is being powered using USB or the battery.